pixelnest/pixelnest.github.io/tutorials/2d-game-unity/parallax-scrolling/index.md

 _(Click on the image to see the animation)_

+Yes!
+We finally have a functional "parallax scrolling" implementation.

-# Bonus: enhancing existing scripts
+# Bonus: Enhancing existing scripts

 Let's update our previous scripts.

 ## Enemy v2 with spawn

-I said earlier that enemies should be disabled until they are visible.
-They should also be removed once completely off screen on the left.
+We said earlier that enemies should be disabled until they are visible by the camera.

+They should also be removed once they are completely off the screen.

-Let's update _EnemyScript_ so it will:
+We need to update "EnemyScript", so it will:

-- disable moving, collider and shooting at start
+1. Disable the movement, the collider and the auto-fire (when initialized).
-- check when the enemy's renderer is in camera sight
+2. Check when the renderer is inside the camera sight.
-- destroy when the enemy fully leave the camera
+3. Activate itself.
+4. Destroy the game object when it's outside the camera.

+_(The numbers refer to the comments below)_

 ```csharp
 using UnityEngine;